sous-chefs/users/README.md

 Requirements
 ------------
 ### Platforms
-- Debian, Ubuntu
+- Debian / Ubuntu and derivatives
+- RHEL and derivatives
-- CentOS, Red Hat, Fedora
+- Fedora
 - FreeBSD
+- Mac OS X

 A data bag populated with user objects must exist.
 The default data bag in this recipe is `users`.
 See USAGE.